alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

 * `git grep STRING`.

    Search all indexed files for STRING.
 Lifesaver if regular `grep` gives you unwanted results from gitignored filed.

+* `git mergebase A B`.

+   Get the common ancestor of commits A and B.

+* `git --no-pager diff --name-only A $(git merge-base A B)`.

+   Get the names of files that changed between commits A and B.

 Configuration